linrongbin16/gitlinker.nvim/README.md

 > [!NOTE]
 >
-> Please refer to [Git Protocols](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols) and [giturlparser](https://github.com/linrongbin16/giturlparser.lua?tab=readme-ov-file#features) for better understanding git url.
+> Recommend reading [Git Protocols](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols) and [giturlparser](https://github.com/linrongbin16/giturlparser.lua?tab=readme-ov-file#features) for better understanding git urls.

 #### String Template

 > [!NOTE]
 >
-> Please refer to `Defaults.router` in [configs.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/configs.lua) for more examples about string template.
+> Please see `Defaults.router` in [configs.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/configs.lua) for more examples.

 To create customized urls for other git hosts, please bind the target git host name with a new router.
 A router simply constructs the url string from below components (upper case with prefix `_A.`):